-In fact, South Africa's agriculture sector relies increasingly on imported agricultural inputs - not only industrial inputs such as chemical fertilisers, diesel and machinery, but also ingredients for animal feed.
+In fact, South Africa's agriculture sector relies increasingly on imported agricultural inputs-not only industrial inputs such as chemical fertilisers, diesel and machinery, but also ingredients for animal feed.

-In 1990, less than 20% of fertilizer needs was imported.
-It increased to 40% in 1999, and since 2008, over 65% of South Africa's nutritional fertilizer needs were imported (GrainSA, 2011).
-Fertilizer imports, excluding ammonia, phosphate rock and phosphoric acid, exceeded one million metric tons per year since 2010 while exports remained stable around the 400 000 tons per year mark.
-The result was a net import volume of more than one million tons in 2011 and 2012, reaching a high of 1,2 million tons (see figure 6).
-Increasing imports is attributed to the
+In 1990, less than 20% of fertiliser needs were imported.
+It increased to 40% in 1999, and since 2008, over 65% of South Africa's nutritional fertiliser needs were imported (GrainSA, 2011).
+Fertiliser imports, excluding ammonia, phosphate rock and phosphoric acid, exceeded one million metric tons per year since 2010 while exports remained stable around the 400 000 tons per year mark.
+The result was a net import volume of more than one million tons in 2011 and 2012, reaching a height of 1,2 million tons (see figure 6).
+Increasing imports is attributed to the absence of potassium sources, no urea production facilities and limited production capacity for downstream fertiliser products in South Africa (Fertiliser Association of Southern Africa, 2014).
+The implication is increasing fertiliser prices (relative to commodity prices) which influences the long-term profitability of production systems.
+The knock-on effects are both downstream and upstream of the value chain.
+The influence of high fertiliser prices will in turn have a negative impact on South Africa's food security.
+Our heavy reliance on imported fertiliser presents a considerable risk for the agricultural industry as a whole, and in particular for the grain crop sub-sector.